TerribleBrad/Wind-of-Kine/README.md

 Streamlined Skyrim is a fork of the fantastic SME/FT list which I highly recommend to those who want to create their own modlist for Skyrim Special Edition.

-If you want to take a look at the full modlist here is the link: https://modwat.ch/u/TerribleBrad/plugins
+If you want to take a look at the full modlist here is the [link](https://modwat.ch/u/TerribleBrad/plugins)

 **Please read the ReadMe in Full.
 The installation process is not completed once you have finished the Wabbajack installation.
 Do not report issues/bugs/errors to mod authors!
 Seek out help from me or the other folks on the Wabbajack Discord**